HaifaGraphicsCourses/computer-graphics-2023-abedalftah-rogeazzam/Assignment1Report/Assignment1Report_part3.md

 We removed the centering trick made in the previous assignment in the renderer class (changing each coordinate (x,y) to (x+half_width, y+half_height) ), and replaced it by translating the camera itself (multiplying by adjustMat in camera class) such that the mesh will appear at the middle of the viewport.

- Then, we opened the "cow.obj", the initialization looked like this:
+ We opened the "cow.obj", the initialization looked like this:

 ![alt text](https://github.com/HaifaGraphicsCourses/computer-graphics-2023-abedalftah-rogeazzam/blob/master/Assignment1Report/FirstReq1.png)